 The new apartments and common spaces will be consistent with universal design and built with utility-saving green architectural features, says McCabe.
 “The intergenerational design approach produces apartments that are trendy and appealing to younger individuals, while combining the best traditional time-tested elements that will appeal to seniors and elderly,” he says.
 Each unit will have individual heating and cooling equipment, and the open-plan kitchens will be designed for flexible use.

-In addition to the one and two-bedroom apartments, Woda is preserving and repurposing a large portion of the original auditorium seating area for a property management office, plus a fitness center and community room for residents.
-Other amenities include a demonstration kitchen for wellness and cooking classes, common restrooms, recycling facilities and resident computer workstations.
+In addition to the one and two-bedroom apartments, Woda is preserving and repurposing a large portion of the original auditorium seating area for a property management office, plus a fitness center and community room with kitchenette.
+There are also common restrooms and recycling facilities.
 The z-shaped connector building is being renovated and reconfigured to provide access between the two buildings with an elevator.

 Catalyst for the future